IoKyr/BCI_pong/README.md

 # BCI_pong
-A BCI inspired game of pong, where the players can control the ball by controlling their alpha power.
+A BCI inspired game of pong, where the players can move the platforms by controlling their alpha power.